Inspecting Your ATV

 Throttle and Brakes

 - Throttle: Make sure it moves smoothly and snaps closed.
-On an ATV, the throttle should snap back to idle.

-- Ignition switch: Check for wear and proper operation.
+- Ignition switch: Check for wear.

 - Engine stop switch: Test operation.

 - Brakes: Test to make sure controls operate smoothly.
-Check and maintain fluid levels.

 - Foot shifter: Make sure it’s attached firmly and positioned for safe operation.